openalea/visualea/doc/user/manual.rst

 To evaluate the expression :

     * Menu → Workspace → Run will evaluate all the graph
-    * Context Menu → Run on a particular node will evaluate only the selected node and its dependencies.
+    * Context Menu → Run on a particular node will evaluate only the selected node and its parents.

 If you change a value of a node, the evaluation algorithm will compute only the changed nodes and their dependencies, avoiding to do several times the same computation.

 .. deprecated::
     The node contained in a graph can be in different states/ The color of a node depends of its state: